Generic Name: dolutegravir

 Experimental Code: S/GSK1349572

-A recommended component treatment regimens for antiretroviral-naive people living with HIV, as indicated by the U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents.
+Tivicay is a recommended component of treatment regimens for previously untreated people living with HIV, as indicated by the U.S. Department of Health and Human Services (DHHS) Antiretroviral Guidelines for Adults and Adolescents.
 Visit https://aidsinfo.nih.gov/guidelines/html/1/adult-and-adolescent-arv-guidelines/0 for the full DHHS guidelines.

-Tivicay is an HIV medication.
-It is in a category of HIV medicines called integrase inhibitors.
+Tivicay is an HIV medication in a category called integrase inhibitors.
 Tivicay was approved by the U.S. Food and Drug Administration for use by people living with HIV in August 2013.

 Adult Dose: One 50 mg tablet once a day for those starting antiretroviral therapy for the first time, or for those who have not used an integrase inhibitor in the past.

 One 50 mg tablet twice a day for treatment-experienced individuals who have HIV that is resistant to other integrase inhibitors, and when taken with certain ARVs.

 Pediatric Dose: For those who are starting antiretroviral therapy for the first time, or for those who have not used an integrase inhibitor in the past: one 50 mg tablet once a day for those who are at least 88 lbs (40 kg); one 10 mg tablet and one 25 mg tablet once a day for those who weigh 66 lbs (30 kg) to less than 80 lbs (40 kg).

 Common side effects include trouble sleeping, headache, tiredness.

 For an overview of drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Tivicay or may require dose adjustments, consult the Tivicay package insert.